According to the Family Resources Survey, there are over 14 million disabled people in the United Kingdom (U.K).

-While BS 8878 listed no technical specifications and serve as guides for non-technical website owners for the whole process of commissioning (create or procure) websites and mobile applications, and WCAG 2.1 AA guideline focus on the technical, design, or testing elements of accessibility, ISO 30071-1 help the creation of information and communications technology i.e, digital products such as websites, mobile apps, games consoles, software in ATMs, VR/AR apps, smart speaker apps, kiosk apps, and Electronic Point of Sales systems.
+While BS 8878 listed no technical specifications and serve as guides for non-technical website owners for the whole process of commissioning (creating or procuring) websites and mobile applications, WCAG 2.1 AA guideline focus on the technical, design, or testing elements of accessibility, ISO 30071-1 help the creation of information and communications technology i.e, digital products such as websites, mobile apps, games consoles, software in ATMs, VR/AR apps, smart speaker apps, kiosk apps, and Electronic Point of Sales systems.

 WCAG 2.0/2.1 AA Compliance

 Equality Act 2010 covers the accessibility of all UK websites and promotes a fair and more equal society.
 The act has somewhat given a nudge to WCAG 2.1 level AA.
 The public sector websites, however, through the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 are mandated to meet the standard and publish an accessibility statement as regards their level of compliance.
 Websites published before 23 September 2018 must be compliant by 23 September 2020 while new, existing, or outsourced mobile applications must comply by 23 June 2021.

 The key to providing equal access to users with disabilities, staying compliant, and avoiding legal action is to follow the WCAG 2.0/2.1 Level AA conformance requirement in making your site accessible.
 Perform tests using automated accessibility testing tools and perform usability testing through disabled users to understand barriers.
 It is equally important to keep testing after removing accessibility barriers on the site and provide an accessibility statement as a mechanism to inform your visitors of your level of compliance.